How to Compare Objects in JavaScript

-It's simple to compare primitive values in JavaScript.
-Just use any of the available eqality operators, for example the strict equality:
+Comparing primitive values in JavaScript is simple.
+Just use any of the available equality operators, for example, strict equality:

 'a' === 'c'; // => false1 === 1; // => true